 As the undertaking would remove flights from the ATMP planning area and potentially displace some of those flights to outside of the ATMP planning area, it is reasonably foreseeable that current air tour operators would increase flights in areas not regulated by the ATMP, referred to as "air tour displacement."
 Because the undertaking would eliminate air tours within the ATMP planning area, the agencies also considered the potential for indirect impacts to cultural resources within the APE that could occur from air tours displaced outside the ATMP planning area as a result of the undertaking.
-Based on current air tour activity, the number of flights displaced outside the ATMP planning area could be similar to the number of flights currently operating within the ATMP planning area.
+Based on current air tour activity, the number of flights displaced outside the ATMP planning area.
 The preciseness of routes and altitudes for tours flown on alternative routes are generally subject to Visual Flight Rules (VFR), which is based on the principle of "see and avoid," and therefore may vary.